JhaPrashant1108/EC-1307--Data-communication-and-networking/README.md

 ###### For FTP Server
-This is used to imitate some remote server and client is used to imitate a client system **Run two different instances of command prompt**
+This is used to imitate some remote server and client is used to imitate a client system

+**Run two different instances of command prompt**
 - In one of them run

     > python FTP/server/server.py

-- In other one move to client directory and execute command in following manner python client.py "path of file to be uploaded relative to client" "path where file has to be uploaded relative to server" u this will upload the file from client to server
+- In other one execute command in following manner

+        python FTP/client/client.py "path of file to be uploaded relative to client" "path where file has to be uploaded relative to server" u this will upload the file from client to server Example

+    > python FTP/client/client.py ./JSON_data/team_members.json ./FTP/server/uploads/uploadedFile.json u

+    this will upload team_members file in /FTP/server/uploads with name "uploadedFile.json"

-        python client.py "path of file to be downloaded" "path where file has to be downloaded" d this will download file from server to client
+        python FTP/client/client.py "path of file to be downloaded" "path where file has to be downloaded" d this will download file from server to client

     Example

-        python client.py ./uploads/pet_names ./new_file d
+    > python FTP/client/client.py ./JSON_data/team_members.json ./FTP/client/downloads/downloadedFile.json d

-        this will download pet_names file in /server/uploads with name "new_file" to client
+     this will download team_members file in /FTP/client/downloads with name "downloadedFile.json"

 ###### For SMTP Server:
     Again run two different ionstances of command prompt and run server in one of them